ENCCS/julia-for-hpda/content/linear-algebra.rst

 .. todo::

-   To do the exercsises you need the packages Plots and Distributions.
+   To do the exercsises you need the packages Plots, Distributions and LinearAlgebra.

    .. code-block:: julia

       using Pkg
       Pkg.add("Plots")
       Pkg.add("Distributions")
+      Pkg.add("LinearAlgebra")

 .. todo:: PCA